 Determine the licensee’s commitments with regard to how the emergency response activation timeliness is assessed (e.g., when the “clock starts” and the “clock stops”).
-In the absence of an approved alternative, the NRC expects that the clock starts with the declaration of an Alert or higher emergency classification level and ends when the facility is ready to assume its assigned functions under the E-Plan and relieve the staff of those functions.
+In the absence of an approved alternative, the NRC expects that the clock starts with the declaration of an Alert or higher emergency classification level and ends when the facility is ready to assume its assigned functions under the E-Plan and relieve the ERO on-shift staff of those functions.

-Review the licensee’s ERO on-shift and augmentation staffing described in the licensee’s E-plan to verify the licensee’s compliance with commitments, and to verify that the staffing is supported by the conclusions of the staffing analysis.
+Review the licensee’s ERO on-shift and augmentation staffing described in the licensee’s E-plan to verify the licensee’s compliance with commitments, and to verify that the ERO on-shift staffing is supported by the conclusions of the staffing analysis.

 NUREG-0654/FEMA-REP-1 Rev 1 “Criteria for Preparation and Evaluation of Radiological Emergency Response Plans and Preparedness in Support of

-Table B-1 should be used to assess ERO on-shift and augmentation staffing levels unless an NRC-approved/acceptable alternative is contained within the licensee’s E-Plan.
+Nuclear Power Plants," Table B-1 should be used to assess ERO on-shift and augmentation staffing levels unless an NRC-approved/acceptable alternative is contained within the licensee’s E-Plan.

 2. Review the licensee’s ERO on-shift staffing commitments against the licensee’s ERO on-shift staffing analysis to verify that the ERO on-shift staffing is supported by the conclusions of the staffing analysis.

-3. .
+3. Review changes to the staffing analysis.
+A complete review of the analysis is not expected.
+Changes that appear to support a reduction in on-shift staffing should be evaluated.

+Note: Changes made to the emergency plan on-shift staffing requires a

+10 CFR 50.54(q) evaluation of the change to the emergency plan (i.e. number of individuals or function assignments) as well as 10 CFR 50.54(q) of the corresponding change to the OSA.
+The 10 CFR 50.54(q) evaluation of the new OSA is to be performed against the emergency plan’s OSA being changed or replaced.

-4. Verify that backup processes and/or procedures can be implemented in the event the normal ERO system is not available.
+4. Verify that backup processes and/or procedures can be implemented in the event the normal ERO augmentation activation system is not available.

-Review any changes the ERO staffing augmentation processes against commitments in the licensee’s E-Plan.
-Process details may be found in the.
+Review any changes to the ERO staffing augmentation processes against commitments in the licensee’s E-Plan.
+Process details may be found in the emergency plan implementation procedures.

-effective ERO staffing augmentation processes should include the following elements, sufficient to provide reasonable assurance that ERO activation, augmentation, and associated facility activation goals can be met
+An effective ERO staffing augmentation processes should include the following elements, sufficient to provide reasonable assurance, that ERO activation, augmentation, and associated facility activation goals can be met.

 Current ERO duty roster that lists only qualified personnel to fill positions required by the E-Plan.
 Qualification should include:

+ERO position specific training.

+Respirator qualifications and respirator spectacles where appropriate.

+Training for: the proper response to ERO activations for events such as, a radiological event, a hostile action event, as well as the use of alternative facilities; onsite protective measures for staff safety, clear reporting instructions in the event the plant is inaccessible.

-A process to ensure augmentation staffing levels are met and a sufficient number of individuals are available to staff their assigned positions on a continuous basis (e.g., staffing processes ensure minimum staffing levels are maintained, sufficient depth of qualified individuals, formal rotational assignment schedule).
+A process to ensure augmentation staffing levels are met and a sufficient number of individuals are available to staff their assigned positions on a continuous basis (e.g., ERO on-shift staffing processes ensure minimum staffing levels are maintained, sufficient depth of qualified individuals, formal rotational assignment schedule).

-A process capable of ensuring timely augmentation of staffing and.
+A process capable of ensuring timely augmentation of ERO on-shift staffing in accordance with E-Plan commitments and facility activation goals.
 The augmentation staff roster may be divided into ERO teams or the licensee may employ an “all-call” approach.
 The all-call approach may involve all responders, reporting to the site with the first to arrive assuming the ERO positions.